Varsh-04/Stock-Analysis/README.md

 # Stock-Analysis
 # Project Overview

-In the project analyzing stock price performance from 2020 to 2025, Tesla (TSLA) saw a peak increase of over 700% in 2020, followed by a decline of 65% in 2022.
+In this project analyzing stock price performance from 2020 to 2025, Tesla (TSLA) saw a peak increase of over 700% in 2020, followed by a decline of 65% in 2022.
 Amazon (AMZN) achieved a 76% gain in 2020 but fell 50% in 2022.
 Apple (AAPL) peaked at a 34% increase in 2021, declining 27% in 2022.
 Microsoft (MSFT) rose by 50% in 2021 but decreased by 28% the following year.
 Google (GOOG) recorded a 65% gain in 2021, with a 39% decline in 2022.
 Overall, trading volumes surged in 2020, indicating strong investor confidence, while 2022 marked a period of significant volatility across all stocks, driven by economic pressures.

 # Project Goals